Wong Kar-wai: 2008–present

-When asked about his career in 2014, Wong told The Independent, "To be honest with you, I feel I’m only halfway done."
-In November 2016, he was announced as taking over an upcoming film about the murder of Maurizio Gucci from previous director Ridley Scott, but commented in October 2017 that he was no longer involved in the project.
-In September 2017, Amazon Video issued a straight-to-series order for Tong Wars, a television drama to be directed by Wong.
-It focuses on the gang wars that occurred in nineteenth-century San Francisco, but Amazon later dropped the series.
-Regarding his next film, the Asian media has reported that it will be titled Blossoms Shanghai and based on Jin Yucheng's book of the same name, which focuses on numerous characters in Shanghai from the 1960s to the 2000s.
-Blossoms Shanghai is also slated to become a web series for Tencent in which Wong produces.
+When asked about his career in 2014, Wong told The Independent, "To be honest with you, I feel I'm only halfway done."
+In 2016, he was announced as taking over an upcoming film about the murder of Maurizio Gucci from Ridley Scott, but in October 2017 he said he was no longer involved in the project.
+In September 2017, Amazon Video issued a straight-to-series order for Tong Wars, a television drama to be directed by Wong and focusing on the gang wars of 19th-century San Francisco.
+Amazon later dropped the series.

-In May 2019, Wong announced the 4K restoration of his entire filmography, which was released in 2021 in celebration of the 20th anniversary of In the Mood for Love.
+In 2019, Wong announced the 4K restoration of his entire filmography, which was released in 2021 in celebration of the 20th anniversary of In the Mood for Love.
 The restoration was carried out by the Cineteca di Bologna's film restoration laboratory L'Immagine Ritrovata.
 Criterion Collection released Wong's restored filmography as a box set in the United States in March 2021.
+On December 27, 2023, Wong's first TV series, Blossoms Shanghai, based on Jin Yucheng's book of the same name, aired on CCTV-8 and Tencent Video.
+The series follows a businessman, A Bao (Hu Ge), through changing times in Shanghai.

 Personal life

-Wong and his wife, Esther, have one child – a son named Qing.
-The director is known for always appearing in sunglasses, which James Motram of The Independent says adds "to the alluring sense of mystery that swirls around the man and his movies."
+In 1981, Wong met TVB program producer Esther Chen at a bar.
+At her suggestion, he applied for TVB's director training program.
+Wong's first film script, Once Upon a Rainbow, was purchased by director Agnes Ng through Chen's introduction.
+Chen also sold his subsequent scripts, Final Victory and Haunted Cop Shop.
+In 1985, Wong married Chen in Hong Kong, after which she became his producer and production partner.
+In 1997, Chen gave birth to their son in Hong Kong.
+In October 2017, while accepting the Lumière Award for lifetime achievement at the Lumière Festival in Lyon, France, Wong called his wife his muse, saying: "Of all the great female characters I have created in my films, there are always glimpses of her there.
+That is the reason why her name is always the first to appear onscreen in all of my films."

-In 2009, Wong signed a petition in support of director Roman Polanski following his arrest in relation to his 1977 sexual abuse charges, who had been detained while traveling to a film festival, which the petition argued would undermine the tradition of film festivals as a place for works to be shown "freely and safely", and that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects."
+In 2009, Wong signed a petition in support of director Roman Polanski after his arrest in relation to his 1977 sexual abuse charges while traveling to a film festival, which the petition argued would undermine the tradition of film festivals as a place for works to be shown "freely and safely" and could open the door "for actions of which no-one can know the effects."